-

 Why Was CCFS 2026 Introduced?

-The MCA observed that many companies, especially MSMEs, OPCs, and Private Limited Companies, were unable to complete annual filings on time due to financial or operational reasons.
+The MCA observed that many companies, especially MSMEs, OPCs, and Private Limited Companies, were unable to complete annual filings on time due to financial or operational challenges.

 The continuous ₹100 per day penalty created a large financial burden.